 It can be difficult to inspect the brake fluid inside the master cylinder.
 It might be easier to see the fluid level marked on the side of the reservoir, but sometimes it can be hard to see the brake fluid.
 Testers can help you analyze the brake fluid by testing for acidity and moisture.

 One way to guess if your brake fluid needs changing or flushing is to check the odometer.
-If your vehicle has been driven for over 200,000 miles and you’re unsure of the last time the brake fluid was replaced, it might be overdue.
+If your vehicle has over 200,000 miles and you’re unsure of the last time the brake fluid was replaced, it might be overdue.

 - Replace Contaminated Brake Fluid

-If you found the brake system was contaminated, the best you can do is flush the brake system.
+If you found contaminated brake fluid, you’ll want to flush the brake system.
 Use the proper fluid when doing this.
 DOT 3 and DOT 4 fluid are interchangeable and you can add one to the other, but this isn’t best practice because DOT 4 is more expensive and has a higher temp rating, and it won’t change the fluid much if it’s added to DOT 3 fluid.

 If you find you need to put a lot of pressure on the braking system, take out all the DOT 3 fluid in the braking system and replace it with DOT 4.
 DOT 4 has a higher temperature rating, especially in extreme conditions like towing something or going down a hill where you need to frequently or aggressively brake.